usnistgov/ACVP/README.md

 validation of standardized algorithm test evidence.

 # Status
-If you would like to try the algorithm testing service with ACVP, it is at https://demo.acvts.nist.gov/acvp/.
-Please read the specification carefully.
-The latest version is 0.4.
-The server currently allows validation of the following algorithms:
+The demo server supports ACVP, version 0.4 and currently allows validation of the following algorithms:

 Block Ciphers and Modes of Operation: